Top 8 lessons - 4 years as a Digital Nomad Videographer

 Find a business model that will allow you to earn with your passion.
 For example, I had a passion for video but didn't start really monetizing until I learned about the stock footage business model.
 This allowed me to license my footage on agencies and develop a consistent passive income stream.
 Maybe you can teach courses on a craft, skill, or special experience you have teaching on-line courses.
 Maybe you can are a good writer and start selling best-seller Amazon Kindle books.

-In the Digital Tech world, things are changing fast to the point that traditional education like Universities can't keep pace.
+I believe we are in the golden age stages of technology.
+Now we have things like Uber, Airbnb, google maps, tinder, facebook, and smartphones.
+Technology is changing our lives and disrupting the ways things are done.
+The people that keep up will reap the rewards and not get left behind.
+Things are changing fast to the point where traditional education like Universities can't keep pace.
 I finished my MBA in Vancouver in 2011, and it was only when I started my working holiday that the real education began.
 I'm not discounting education.
-It is good to have a fallback plan if you plan to return to a job.
+I just think that traditional education is not as practical and is too slow to adapt.
+It does have a place as a degree is good to have as a fallback plan if you plan to return to a job.
 There are many ways for you to learn about the online world, I recommend listening to good entrepreneur podcasts like Smart Passive Income or my own The Greg Hung Show.
 Learn who the authority is in your particular field and see if they have a blog, online courses or books you can learn from.
 For example, I leveled up my stock footage game reading the stock footage millionaire.
 In turn when I gained experience flying drones and filming with other travel-friendly cameras and gaining stock footage success I created my own courses.
 Chiang Mai is a great destination to learn the basics in online marketing like landing pages, sales-funnels, and landing pages.

 Want to learn more about location independence?

 TOP 5 LOCATIONS